luiscruz/course_sustainableSE/2026/p1_measuring_software/g12_comparing_threading.md

 | 1 thread vs. 8 threads | 455.48          | 20.66         | 22.05 |
 | 4 threads vs. 8 threads| 64.72           | 20.88         | 3.10 |

 All effect sizes are far above the "large" threshold (d > 0.8), meaning the differences are statistically significant.
 The distributions barely overlap at all.
 Even the smallest comparison (4 vs. 8 threads) has d = 3.10, which means the two groups are clearly separated.
-The figure below visualises this: the fitted normal curves for each configuration are plotted using the measured means and standard deviations.
+The figure below visualizes this: the fitted normal curves for each configuration are plotted using the measured means and standard deviations.

 ![distributions](img/g12_comparing_threading/cohens_d_distributions.png "Distribution of energy consumption per thread configuration")